Dixon takes Indy 500 pole with fastest qualifying run in history

-INDIANAPOLIS (WISH) –Scott Dixon made history as the second fastest four-lap average in race history in the final round, qualifying at 234.046 mph in the No. 9 PNC Bank Chip Ganassi Racing Honda.
+INDIANAPOLIS (WISH) –Scott Dixon made history Sunday with the second-fastest four-lap average in race history.

+Dixon’s average speed of 234.046 during Sunday’s Firestone Fast Six at Indianapolis Motor Speedway put his No. 9 PNC Bank Chip Ganassi Racing Honda on the pole for the Indianapolis 500 on May 29.

 He is one shy of four-time Indy winner Rick Mears for the most poles in the history of the Indy 500.